Principles of Antibiotic Use for General Internal Medicine

 Dr Eoghan O'Neill, Consultant Microbiologist

-All doctors in GIM.
-This course is mandatory for BST GIM Trainees.
+This course is aimed at all doctors in GIM, and it's mandatory for BST GIM Trainees.

 When you book this course it will be available to you in our elearning environment RCPI Brightspace for 12 months.